GV and GW invariants via the enhanced movable cone: Introduction

 Repeating this over every restricted root results in an infinite arrangement of affine hyperplanes, written $\scrH_{\scrI}^{\aff}$.
 Note that multiplicities on hyperplanes of $\scrH_{\scrI}$ result in more translations, as if say $2\upbeta=(2\upbeta_i)$ is also a restricted root, then its translates give rise to the family $ \sum 2\upbeta_i x_i \in \ZZ$, i.e.\ to $ \sum \upbeta_i x_i \in \frac{1}{2}\ZZ$.
 This is larger than \eqref{int translates}.

 In the running Example~\ref{example: intro}, taking all the relevant translations of \eqref{running example finite} results in the following $\scrH^{\aff}_{\scrI}$.

 Returning to a general flopping contraction $\scrX\to\Spec\scrR$, the next main result relates the Gromov--Witten (GW) theory of $\scrX$ to the associated infinite arrangement $\scrH^{\aff}_{\scrI}$.
-The GW invariants are virtual degrees of moduli spaces of stable maps, and provide a system of curve counts related to the more enumerative GV invariants by multiple cover formulae.
+The GW invariants are virtual degrees of moduli spaces of stable maps, and provide a system of curve counts equivalent to the more enumerative GV invariants via multiple cover formulae.
 The GW invariants form the structure constants for the quantum cohomology algebra, but for our purposes it is more convenient to package this information into a generating function, called the \emph{quantum potential} (see Subsection~\ref{sec: GW invariants} for details).
+Combining Theorem~\ref{nonzero GV intro} and the multiple cover formulae gives the second main result.

 \begin{thm}[\ref{cor: quantum is hyper}] Let $\scrX\to\Spec\scrR$ be a smooth $3$-fold flopping contraction.
 The pole locus of the quantum potential is the complexification of the infinite arrangement $\scrH^{\aff}_{\scrI}$. \end{thm} By \cite{HW2}, the complement of the complexified arrangement $\scrH^\aff_\scrI$ forms the base of the Bridgeland stability covering map, for a natural compactly-supported subcategory of the derived category of $\scrX$.
 Theorem~\ref{GW=hyper intro} therefore connects quantum-cohomological Frobenius manifolds and spaces of stability conditions, a phenomenon which has been observed in other contexts \cite{BridgelandNonCompact,IkedaQiu,McAuleyThesis}.